 While all of these factors do not mean that the game has gotten any worse (in fact, the Assassin’s Creed series is on an exceptionally good run right now), it does compel one to ask the question that at what point does Assassin’s Creed stop being Assassin’s Creed?
 What even is Assassin’s Creed?
 Is it whatever game is associated with the name or is it the story of a historical struggle between good and evil with supernatural elements sprinkled on top?

-Putting the change in gameplay direction aside, many people argue that there isn’t anything significant enough that makes these games tie into the Assassin’s Creed universe anymore.
+Putting the change in gameplay direction aside, many people argue that there isn’t anything significant enough, especially in terms of story that makes these games tie into the Assassin’s Creed universe anymore.

 Yes, the modern day story of Layla Hassan is still being continued but it serves little to no purpose in the grand scheme of things, which is a far cry from how the game dealt with the character of Desmond Miles.
 Furthermore, the existence of the Isu and the gods is indeed there but that too feels like it has been shoehorned into the game at times just so that it could label itself as an Assassin’s Creed game.